-Step 1: Preset the micrometer dial to 0 (zero), before starting.
+Tip: Loosen the two brass locking thumbscrews (Fig. 1, #2), and preset the Micrometer Dial to 0.50 (it's the same as zero), before starting.
 This practice makes the arithmetic between cuts simple.

-Loosen the two brass locking thumbscrews (Fig. 1, #2), and slide the body of the Micro Fence® to a position that approximates the distance between the edge of the stock and the desired router bit cutting location.
+Step 1: Set the fence at a position that approximates the distance between the edge of the stock and the desired router bit cutting location.
 Make a test cut on a piece of scrap wood.

-Step 2: Measure the distance between the edge of the work piece and the test cut with your dial calipers.\ Calculate the difference between this measurement and the desired measurement (by simple subtraction), and then use the adjustment dial on the Micro Fence® to reposition the fence relative to the bit by this amount.
+Step 2: Measure the distance between the edge of the work piece and the cut with your dial calipers.\ Calculate the difference between this measurement and the desired measurement (by simple subtraction), and then use the adjustment dial on the Micro Fence to reposition the fence relative to the bit by this amount.

-Example A: Measuring the test cut shows an edge-to-bit distance of 29.5 mm.
-The desired distance is 31.75mm, (a difference of 2.25mm).
-The adjustment dial is used to move the fence 2.25mm farther away from the bit, (dial two full turns past zero then continue to half way between 2 and 3).
+Example A: Measuring the test cut shows an edge-to-bit distance of 1.133" inches.
+The desired distance is 1.250", (a difference of .117").
+The adjustment dial is used to move the fence .117" farther away from the bit.